 A recipient must meet the following eligibility criteria to be considered for FELS:

 Recipients must sign a promissory note agreeing to repay the loan by working in an approved position in North Carolina in their approved field of study.
 One loan will be forgiven for one year of full-time employment in a qualified position OR one loan will be forgiven for two years of part-time employment in a qualified position.
 Applications and all additional information are available online at www.CFNC.org/FELS.
-Please note that the application opens the first Monday in December and the deadline is March 1st each year, but funding is extremely limited and is awarded on a first-come, first-served basis.
-There is a link on the FELS website to sign up to be notified when the application opens.
+Please note that the application opens the first Monday in December and the deadline is March 1st each year.
+Applications will be entered into a lottery for award consideration.

 This opportunity is available to accepted Physician Assistant students.